UPDATE: 2 dead, 3 injured after crash on Corcoran Road - NewsBreak

 A fatal crash involving one car occurred on South Vineland Road north of Buena Vista Boulevard around 10 p.m. on Sunday, October 16th.
 Both occupants were pronounced dead at the scene.

-Bakersfield, Calif.
-(KBAK/KBFX) — The Kern County Coroner's Office released the name of the man killed in a crash in southwest Bakersfield Sunday night.
-According to the report, 24-year-old Emmanuel Bucio Ocampo was driving a car that collided with another car on White Lane and Stine Road, Sunday, October 16, 2022 at around 2:36 a.m.
+BAKERSFIELD, Calif.
+(KGET) — The coroner’s office has released the identity of a man killed in a crash on Sunday in southwest Bakersfield.
+Officials identified Emmanuel Bucio Ocampo, 24, of Bakersfield, as the operator of the vehicle that collided with another car at the intersection of White Lane and Stine Road early Sunday morning.
+Officers […]

 Bakersfield Now

-Note: Update (Oct.
-17): A California Highway Patrol officers investigation determined a 24-year-old man was driving a 2009 Infinity G37 northbound on South Vineland Road at an unknown speed north of Buena Vista Road.
-For an unknown reason, officers said the driver let the Infiniti drift off to the east dirt shoulder.
-The driver then turned […]